QwikDev/qwik/docs/LAZY_LOADING.md

 In practice this means that [heap-centric](./RESUMABLE.md) frameworks must execute all of the templates so that they can collect the event handlers and attach them to the DOM, just in case the user will perform an interaction.
 A developer could place dynamic imports in the event handlers, but in practice this is complicated because event bubbling is synchronous making composing event handlers hard.
 It also means that a heap-centric framework must download and execute all of the templates currently visible to the user.
 All of these complications slow down [time to interactive](https://web.dev/interactive/) and do not directly help the developer to do the right thing.

-Qoot stores event handlers as string annotations in the DOM.
+Qwik stores event handlers as string annotations in the DOM.
 This has several advantages:

 - No template needs to be downloaded and rendered in order for the framework to know where the event handlers need to be registered.
 - No event handler code needs to be downloaded before it is needed.